thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 See [Alarm assignment](#alarm-assignment) template for a list of the available template parameters.

+##### Device activity

+The device inactivity rule sends notifications when device becomes inactive or active.

+*Trigger settings*

+The trigger filter allows you to configure specific devices or device types.
+You may also select the event types that will trigger notification.

+*Default rule*

+The default rule 'Device become inactive' will notify all tenant administrators and customer users when any device becomes inactive.

+Template subject: `Device '${deviceName}' inactive`

+Template message: `Device '${deviceName}' with type '${deviceType}' became inactive`

+See [Device activity](#device-activity) template for a list of the available template parameters.

+##### Entity action

+The entity action rule sends notifications when entity is created, updated or deleted.

+*Trigger settings*

+The trigger filter allows you to filter events by entity type.
+You may also select the event types that will trigger notification.

+*Default rule*

+The default rule 'Device created or deleted' will notify all tenant administrators and customer users when any device is created or deleted.

+Template subject: `${entityType} was ${actionType}`

+Template message: `${entityType} '${entityName}' was ${actionType} by user ${originatorUserName}`

+See [Entity action](#entity-action) template for a list of the available template parameters.

 ##### Rule engine lifecycle event

 The rule engine lifecycle event rule sends notifications about the rule chain or rule node lifecycle events.